Starting Spiritual Conversations

 Devote yourselves to PRAYER, being WATCHFUL and THANKFUL.
 And pray for us too, that God may open a door for our message, so that we may proclaim the mystery of Christ for which I am in chains.
 Pray that I may PROCLAIM it clearly, as I should.
 Be wise in the way you act toward outsiders; make the most of every opportunity.
 Let your conversation be always FULL OF GRACE seasoned with salt, so that you may know how to answer everyone.
 Colossians 4:2-6

-Download the Evangelism Prayer Bookmark
+Download and use the Evangelism Prayer Bookmark each day to guide your prayers.

 Seek to genuinely care about others.
 Care about their physical, emotional and especially their spiritual needs.
 Ask God to help you.